jepstein-eagle/adaptable/packages/plugins/README.md

 For use when ag-Grid has been set to Master / Detail mode.

-It allows each individual detail grid to be an instance of AdapTable and for them all to share AdapTable objects (e.g. Advanced Searches or Conditional Styles).
+It allows each individual detail grid to be an instance of AdapTable and for them all to share AdapTable objects (e.g. Reports or Conditional Styles).

 ## ipushpull Plugin